QuangNguyenLong/pcprep/doc/README.usage.md

 ### Tiling Option
 #### `-t, --tile=nx,ny,nz`
   Set the number of division per axis for TILE action.
-  - `nx, ny, nz`: Number of divisions along the x, y, and z axes.
+  - `nx,ny,nz`: Number of divisions along the x, y, and z axes.
-  - Example: `2,2,2`.
+  Example: `2,2,2`.

 ### Tiled-input Option
 #### `--tiled-input=NUM`
   Specified `NUM` point cloud tiles if the input are point cloud tiles.
   - `NUM`: Number of point cloud tiles input (1 for normal input, default is 1).

 ---